raystack/compass/docs/reference/configuration.md

 ## Generic

-Columbus's required variables to start using it.
+Compass's required variables to start using it.

 ### `SERVER_HOST`